afogma/NatLex/README.md

 It is also possible to import files from .xls datasheet or export into it.
 Includes track of import/export progress by id.

 Database has two tables.
 First one contains names of the sections marked as id, and list of geological classes codes, which current section includes.
-Second table contains name of geological classes marked as id, and codes matches those classes.
+Second table contains names of geological classes marked as id, and codes matches those classes.

 All information about import/export , which is status of current process, byte array (contains data to load in/out from database), id of the process), stored in memory for test purposes.